kirsho/DASH/IMAGES/methylator/README.md

 ====

 These 3 files allow you to recreate a singularity image (methylator.simg) used in WGBS secondary analysis (DMC, DMT, eDMR, annotation and figures)

-- methylator.yaml can be used to create a conda env (list of tools and R packages)
+- edmr_install.R is called through Rscript at the singularity build step (Installed via github).
-- edmr_install.R is called through Rscript at the singularity build step (Installed via github)
+- Singularity : Singularity definition file to build a complete methylator Singularity image.

-- Singularity : Singularity definition file
+- methylator.yaml can be used to create a conda env (list of tools and R packages) without eDMR.
+It can be used easily with (`yml2sing.sh`)[https://github.com/kirsho/yml2sing] script